sho373/JapaneseTextDetectionRecognitionDatasetsGenerator/README.md

 - Rotated angle is between -30 to 30 degrees.
 - Text color will be picked from white, black, red, brown, blue, and light blue, but the chance of white and black will be about twice as high as for other colors.

-You can change those value in config file.
+You can change those value in the config file.

 The text files are comma-separated files, where each line will correspond to one word in the image and gives its bounding box coordinates and its transcription in the format: top left x, top left y, top right x, top right y, bottom right x, bottom right y, bottom left x, bottom left y, transcription.

-If text is rotated, determine the coordinate that fit into the rotated text area.
+If text is rotated, it determines the coordinate that fits into the rotated text area.

 ![example7](examples/example7.jpg)

 ![example8](examples/example9.jpg)

-If you want to generate images with English, edit katakana_words text file and uncomment line 60-64 in put_text
+If you want to generate images in English, edit the katakana_words text file and uncomment line 60-64 in put_text

 ![example8](examples/example8.jpg)

 Images of katakana characters are also created.
-These were obtained by using the images and text files that have been created by put_text file.
+These were obtained by using the images and text files that have been created by the put_text file.
 Images size is 48x48x3 (RGB).

 ## References